 Recommended Post: Most Easy Methods of Identification of Horses

-The disease is manifested by the horn tissue remains wet and soft after suffering from the disease, after that, horn tissue of sole get attacked, and white pus may be produced in case of microbial attack.
+The disease is manifested by the horn tissue remains wet and soft after suffering from the disease, after that, horn tissue of sole gets attacked, and white pus may be produced in case of microbial attack.
 To manage the canker in horses, you must clean the affected area with clean water and apply some antiseptics on the hoof.
 The stable must be thoroughly clean and dry regularly.
-The bandage should be changed regularly, an antibiotic may be given by the advice of your vet.
+The bandage should be changed regularly, an antibiotic may be given with the advice of your vet.

 Laminitis is one of the most common horse hoof diseases which is characterized by the inflammation of the sensitive laminae of the horse hooves.
 The disease is characterized by the lameness and oozing of pus or fluid from the joint of the hoof wall with the coronary band.

 The laminitis is caused by the poor trimming of horse foot, feeding excessive amounts of grain, medication with steroids, injury, and toxins from colic.
 Acute laminitis is an emergency and needs immediate veterinary and farrier care.

 4. Corn and Sole Bruises

 When the sensitive laminae (example: sole, bar, and bar angle) is harmed, then it is called corn.
-Most of the time, sensitive laminae of the sole area is injured.
+Most of the time, the sensitive laminae of the sole area is injured.
 In the case of a braced sole, one part of it is injured by some stone or horny structure during walking or riding.

 The condition could be easily managed by removal of shoe and null from the horse foot, removal of tissues from the sole, make wet the hoof if it was too dry.
-You can use bar shoe to remove the pain and after removal of pus and dead tissues wash with antiseptic solutions.
+You can use bar shoes to remove the pain and after the removal of pus and dead tissues wash with antiseptic solutions.

 5. The crack of Hoof Wall

 When there is a crack in the wall of a hoof, is termed as Sand crack.
 This crack can be seen on the whole wall starting from the coronary band.
 This disease is seen in a quarter of the foreleg and the region of the hind leg.